 If you are COVID-19 symptomatic, please call to reschedule your appointment.

-For more information, please visit the Center for Disease Control and Prevention and the Washington State Department of Health.
+For more information, please visit the Centers for Disease Control and Prevention and the Washington State Department of Health.